pingcap/docs/reference/tools/tiup/mirrors.md

 ---
 title: Create a Private Image
+summary: Learn how to create a private image.
 category: tools
-summary: Learn how to create a private image.
 ---

 # Create a Private Image

-Creating a private cloud is usually in an isolated network environment, where the official image of TiUP is not accessible.
+When creating a private cloud, usually, you need to use an isolated network environment, where the official image of TiUP is not accessible.
 Therefore, you can create a private image, which is mainly implemented by the `mirrors` component.
 You can also use `mirrors` for offline deployment.

 ## `mirrors` description